XUANDANG1109/FLIGHT-GAME-PROJECT/README.md

 - Choose if they wish to transit they are currently in.

 #### Setting:
-Flight game is set in present day.
+Final destination game is set in present day.

 ### Functional Requirements:
-Choose your favorite country and fly around the beautiful big open world and complete challenging missions in this realistic flight game.
+Choose your favorite country and fly around the beautiful big open world and complete challenging missions in this realistic game.
 The success of a player is is a stroke of luck.

+#### Functions:
+Listed below are all the funtctions that were created for the game:

+Menu:
+-main_page
+-instructions

+Decisions:
+-dest

+Database:
+-print_list
+-dest
+-connecting
+-ran_connect

 ### Quality requirements:
 We created a new database from the existing one and removed a lot of unnecessary information.
 This made the database faster.
 All functions created were run through the PyCharm project.